Class 12 NCERT Solutions Business Studies - Planning - Free PDF Download

 Whether or not a new line of production should be implemented.

-What position should the organization seek in the current market?
+What position should the organisation seek in the current market?

 What pricing policy should be used?